mbuesch/pyprofibus/doc/hardware_fpga.rst

 Downloading and installing all toolchain tools
 ----------------------------------------------

-The script `build_toolchain.sh` that is included in the pyprofibus archive can be used to download, build and install all FPGA toolchain tools to the `$HOME` directory.
+The script `build_fpga_toolchain.sh` that is included in the pyprofibus archive can be used to download, build and install all FPGA toolchain tools to the `$HOME` directory.

 Just run the script as follows.
 It will download all required packages, build and install everything to `$HOME/fpga-toolchain` by default.

 .. code:: sh

-	cd phy_fpga
+	cd phy_fpga/fpgamakelib
-	./build_toolchain.sh
+	./build_fpga_toolchain.sh

-After successful execution of `build_toolchain.sh` please read the information about `$PATH` that the script prints to the console.
+After successful execution of `build_fpga_toolchain.sh` please read the information about `$PATH` that the script prints to the console.
 The line printed by the script shall be added to your `$HOME/.bashrc`

 No changes to the operating system are necessary.
-Do *not* run `build_toolchain.sh` as root.
+Do *not* run `build_fpga_toolchain.sh` as root.

 The toolchain can be uninstalled by simply deleting the directory `$HOME/fpga-toolchain`